Thermal Receipt Paper Quality – 6 Attributes You Should Know

 Selecting the right thermal receipt paper for your printing application is very important.
 The direct thermal material is engineered much differently than the standard paper used in dot matrix printers.
 It contains chemicals that allow the paper to produce an image once heat is applied to it, and there are many paper and synthetic formulations to choose from.
-While they look similar, the chemical make-up of each material affects its resistance to moisture, heat, and other external factors.
+While they look similar, the chemical makeup of each material affects its resistance to moisture, heat, and other external factors.
 The thickness of the paper and the lifespan of images printed on it also varies.
-All of these attributes are very important to consider to ensure documents remain intact and readable during their useful life.
+All these attributes are very important to consider to ensure documents remain intact and readable during their useful life.
 Most documents look fine when they come out of the printer, but the true test is how they will hold up over their expected life span.
 When printed data is unreadable, problems with returns, service, warranties, and compliance can arise.

 All thermal papers have a base coat and a thermal coat, but not all have a topcoat.
 A topcoat provides an extra layer of protection against specific environmental exposure.
 Non-top-coated materials are acceptable for applications requiring limited resistance properties.

-The good thermal roll paper should be smooth on both front and back.
+The good thermal roll paper should be smooth on both the front and back.
 If you are buying not smooth paper, there will be dust when using it in the printing application, which will hurt the printer header.

 If your thermal receipt paper will be subjected to moisture, either because it will be exposed to the elements or stored in a wet or humid area, a paper with additional moisture resistance or a synthetic material will protect the receipt from degrading and becoming unreadable.